Pushparaj13811/sorting-visualizer/README.md

 ## Usage

 1. Open the application in your browser.
-2. Enter a list of integers in the input field, separated by commas.
+2. Enter a list of integers in the input field, separated by space.
 3. Select a sorting algorithm from the dropdown menu.
 4. Click the "Sort" button to visualize the sorting process.